seven1986/oauthapp/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to IdentityServer4.MicroService's documentation!
+Welcome to IdentityServer4.MicroService
 ========================================================

 .. toctree::
    :maxdepth: 1

-   :caption: Contents:
+   introduction
+   log

 .. toctree::
    :maxdepth: 1
    :caption: 开放能力

-   ucenter
+   IdentityServer4MicroService

 .. toctree::
    :maxdepth: 1